fbpx

 Table of Contents

-As a long-time Magic: The Gathering player and collector, I know there's no feeling quite like opening a booster pack and seeing the glint of a gold or orange set symbol.
+As a long-time Magic: The Gathering player and collector, we know there's no feeling quite like opening a booster pack and seeing the glint of a gold or orange set symbol.
 That jolt of excitement is the engine that has powered MTG for over 30 years, and it's all driven by a brilliantly designed system: MTG card rarity.

 If you're a new player trying to evaluate your first cards or a seasoned collector looking for a refresher, you've come to the right place.
 This guide will not just explain the MTG rarity symbols; it will show you how to identify rarity on any card, understand the nuanced relationship between rarity and value, and even use these principles to build a legendary game of your own.